-8. Add 1 Tablespoon of pickling spice to the cantaloupe.
+8. Add 1 Tablespoon of pickling spice to each jar of cantaloupe.
 Note: This amount of spice makes for an intense flavor.

-9. Pour the boiling vinegar over the cantaloupe.
+9. Pour the boiling vinegar-water over the cantaloupe.

 10. Using a table knife, make sure the cantaloupe has no air pockets and the spices start to circulate through the liquid.